-Subtract lines 38 through 41 from line 37 and enter the difference.
+Subtract lines 38 through 41 from line 37.
+If less than zero, enter "0".

 Figuring Your Tax

 Line 43 - Itemized Deductions or Standardized Deductions

 You must decide whether to take the standard deduction or to itemize your deductions.
 Your Arizona income tax will be less if you take the larger of your standard deduction or your itemized deductions.